minhkhoi0975/Third-Person-Shooter/README.md

 TODO:
   + AI:
     - Make the NPCs alert when they get hurt by a projectile, or when an enemy touches them.
-    - Prevent the NPCs from shooting the walls.
+    - Prevent the NPCs from shooting at walls.
   + Decal:
     - Fix the bullet holes not apprearing on a character when it is shot.
   + Physics: